Vampire/renovate/docs/usage/minimum-release-age.md

 ### Which registries support release timestamps?

-If you use a custom registry, for instance as a pull-through cache, additional configuration may be required.
+If you use a custom registry, for instance as a pull-through cache, [additional configuration may be required](#how-do-i-add-timestamp-data-to-custom-registries).

 We do not currently have an exhaustive list of registries which support release timestamps.
-However, is _likely_ that if you are using a public registry (i.e. `registry.npmjs.org`, `repo1.maven.org`, etc) **??**.
+However, is _likely_ that if you are using a public registry (i.e. `registry.npmjs.org`, `repo1.maven.org`, etc) the release timestamp data will be present.

-If you are using a custom registry, **??**

-You can confirm if the registry you use provides release timestamps, by looking for the `packageFiles with updates` debug log line, which may contain a `releaseTimestamp` field in dependency updates:
+If you are using a custom registry, or unsure about a public registry, you can confirm this using Renovate's debug logs by looking for the `packageFiles with updates` debug log line, which may contain a `releaseTimestamp` field in dependency updates:

 <details>